jonhadfield/ansible-lookups/README.md

 Additional ansible lookup plugins used to query external variables.

-legacy_v1 = compatible with ansible 1.x
+v1 = compatible with legacy 1.x versions of Ansible

 Installation